danielkpodo/postman_crash_course/Readme.md

 - This where the real automation thing happens
 - The collection runner allows us to run the entire collection with just one click

+### Request execution order

+- This allows to set where the next request should go
+- we use `JS postman.setNextRequest('requestName, e.g list of books')`